Izik-R/sunset-portfolio/monthly_report_program/README.txt

-# Launch the monthlypull.py and follow the prompts in the terminal.
+# Launch the up_monthly_pull.py and follow the prompts in the terminal.

+# This file will have previously used 'final' products so you're able to see progression in the code over time.

 # The files recorded in the folder all work together, and create 2 CSV files.